Xilinx/ml-suite/examples/classification/README.md

 Notes:
  - The final layers of the network (Fully connected, Softmax) are run on the CPU, as those layers are not supported by the FPGA
- - The batch_classify example will require you to download the imagnet validation set, and place it in a local folder called `/imagenet_val/`
+ - The batch_classify example will require you to download the imagnet validation set, and place the images [here](../../models/data/ilsvrc12/ilsvrc12_img_val/replace_this_file_with_dataset.md)
  - Amazon AWS EC2 F1 requires root privileges to load the FPGA, so use `sudo` to invoke run.sh

 The following three examples of applications using the Python xfDNN API are provided: